cashbooktoolkit/bouncer/README.md

 ## Bouncer

 An OAuth2 based authentication server/relay.
 I say relay because it delegates the actual autentication calls to a separate webservice.
 It's written in #golang and uses the Osin libary for its OAuth2 implementation.

 The delegated webservice can be implented in whatever programming language best suits the implementation of the athentication lookup and verify operations.

-An omniauth compatible strategy is (will be) available as a Ruby Gem to simplify the development of Rails based applications.
+An omniauth compatible strategy is [omniauth compatible stratgey](https://github.com/sourdoughlabs/omniauth-bouncer) available as a Ruby Gem to simplify the development of Rails based applications.

 ## Minimal dependencies